SamuelCarriles/fhir-pogs/README.md

 ;;  :active true,
 ;;  :deceasedBoolean false}

-(map-resource db-spec "fhir_resources" [:defaults] resource)
+(save-resource! db-spec "fhir_resources" [:defaults] resource)
 ```
 Here, we see how a `Patient`-type resource is stored in the database specified in `db-spec`.
-The `map-resource` function is used to map this resource into the database.
+The `save-resource!` function maps and saves a FHIR resource to the database.
 This function accepts the following parameters in order:
 - `db-spec`: the database specifications where the resource will be stored.
 These specifications are used by `next.jdbc` to establish connections and execute the necessary operations.
-- `table-name`: the name of the table where the resource will be mapped.
+- `table-prefix`: one prefix to the name of the tables where the resource will be mapped.
 - `mapping-fields`: a vector containing the names of the resource fields to be stored.
 The names are given as `keywords`.
 Note that the resource must contain each field to be mapped.
 If you want to add a field to the table that is not in the resource for later use, you can include a map in the vector where the key is the field name and the value is the data type of that field.
 Some examples: `[:meta :text :active :deceased]`, `[:defaults {:some-field :type-of-field}]`.
 - `resource`: the FHIR resource converted into a Clojure map.